Our campers are loveable, capable, active, and creative boys who may need help with some of the following:

 All campers present with average to above cognitive ability.
 The majority of our campers attend public schools where they are in mainstream education for all or a portion of the day.
 Some attend parochial schools, Jewish day schools or private schools for students with learning differences.
 Our campers come from across the U.S.A. and internationally to be with us in the summer.

 Due to their fear of stepping outside of their comfort zone, lack of self-confidence, overdependence of their parents or unsuccessful experiences at prior overnight camps some of our campers are initially resistant to the idea of attending Camp Sequoia.
 This is a normal response which quickly diminishes once campers realize they are in a safe environment supervised by caring staff who appreciate them and are surrounded by boys who are share similar profiles.

 Please note that Camp Sequoia is not always the best match for all children who present with social learning needs and not all children with social learning needs would benefit from our approach.
 Children who present with aggressive or oppositional behaviors would best be served by an overnight camp program that offers a higher level of individual support.
-We are happy to recommend an appropriate camp for your child if we believe they would best be served by another program.
+We are happy to recommend an appropriate camp for your child if after an interview we believe they would best be served by another program.